-Coordinating behind-the-scenes response activities
+Coordinating behind-the-scenes disaster response activities

 Disaster response has two key facets.
 There are the visible activities: search and rescue, sandbag patrol, first aid.
 And then there’s what happens in the background: staff capacity building, implementation structures, administration models.
 We guide the background activities that will help you maximize the federal recovery dollars headed your way.

 Getting ready to manage the money

 Response is what happens after you prepare, and before you recover.
 During this chaotic time, you need a strong recovery plan to lay a foundation for how you’ll spend your recovery dollars.
 Our teams have the expertise in FEMA and HUD funding sources to help—they can show you how to conduct assessments and set your community up for a swift and efficient recovery.

 Using data to inform response